 Brittney Powell, RYT200 – Also a graduate of the North Carolina School of Yoga, Brittney offers a genuine, nurturing spirit to her classes.
 A school teacher specializing in instructing children with autism, Brittney shares her kind heart and special skills with everyone in whom she comes into contact.
 She allows for relaxed effort in her teachings and gently and lovingly challenges students of many levels.
 Brittney completed Anusara Yoga Teacher Training in 2011 through the Triangle Anusara Yoga Institute and also holds certifications in Mini Yogis for children at both the foundations and advanced levels, Yin and Restorative Yoga.
 A compassionate and beautiful soul, Brittney continues to blossom as a truly gifted and fully dedicated teacher.

-Stacy Smith, ERYT200 – Stacy Smith has a life long relationship with fitness.
+Stacy Smith, RYT500 – Stacy Smith has a life long relationship with fitness.
 She was a competitive cheerleader and swimmer and a professional dancer.
 She owned 4 dance studios in New Hampshire, where she also taught fitness classes including Yoga and Pilates.
 Stacy has been teaching in the fitness industry for 28 years and yoga for 20 years.
-She is a Yoga Alliance ERYT (experienced registered yoga teacher).
+She is a Yoga Alliance ERYT (experienced registered yoga teacher) at the 200 hour level.
 She travels teaching yoga as a national presenter for the Aerobic and Fitness Association of America, (the number one instructor certification company in the United States) and at resorts, all over the word, (through NRGTOGO, Inc.).
 She has training in Vinyasa, Asthanga, Bikram, Trance Dance, Chakra Yoga, Prenatal Yoga, Seniors Yoga, Yoga Therapy, Kunga Yoga, Thai Yoga Massage and Kids Yoga.
 She has taken workshops with Baron Baptiste, Kristen Cooper, Deon DeWet, Hilary Garivaltis, Judith Lasater, Shiva Rae and Rodney Yee.
 Stacy’s love of yoga and of people shines in her teaching style.

 Outside of fitness and yoga, Stacy is a professional writer and artist.
 She lives in Apex with her husband Jeff and their two daughters Alexandra and Savannah.